shodanshok/psync/README.md

 **HOW EVENTS ARE COLLECTED AND PROPAGATED**
 As stated above, events are collected using [inotify](http://linux.die.net/man/7/inotify).
 After being collected, events are queued and issued to the replication partner.
 The partner apply them in a manner that avoid re-catching (and re-propagating) events back to source; this is accomplished by ad-hoc rules excluding certain "protected" filename/suffixes (eg: "psync.ignore") that psync know to ignore, avoiding sending back the event to its source.

 Sending data is accomplished via [rsync](https://rsync.samba.org/), which need to be installed on both partners.
 Moves and deletion are accomplished via a custom helper script.
 In particular, moves are executed without needing to re-transfer any data (most of the times).
+Both rsync and helper-based events need SSH automatic (non-interactive) access, so it is mandatory to use public/private keys to automate the login phase.

 Below you can find some event propagation examples. **L** and **R** means left and right, respectively.